NikhilMukraj/oxidized_ga/README.md

 `oxidized_ga.neural_net_genetic_algo(objective_func, lower_bounds, upper_bounds, precision, activation_precision, architecture, n_iter, n_pop, r_cross, r_mut, k, settings, workers, print_output)`

+Performs a genetic algorithm using the provided objective function ultizing the NeuralNetwork class

 - `objective_func`: A python function that has the arguments `(string, lower_bounds, upper_bounds, n_bits, settings)` that the BitStrings will be scored on
 - `lower_bounds`: (1D numpy float32 array, one element for each value decode should return) the lower bound to scale the output of decode to
 - `upper_bounds`: (1D numpy float32 array, one element for each value decode should return) the upper bound to scale the output of decode to